To book Nicky Moffat CBE please contact your JLA Agent.

 Nicky was the British Army’s highest ranking female officer, stepping down as Brigadier after 30 years in leadership roles.
 As HR Director she was in charge of promotion, appointment and development.
 Having led diverse groups within a traditional organisation, Nicky explores how to attract and retain a wealth of talent amid rapid and significant changes of threat, policy, technology and resources.
 She also sets out the role of leaders in driving inclusive change.

-As Company Commander in the Army Training Regiment, Nicky lead a team of instructors responsible for the induction of recruits into the Army before moving into management and training for all Army Land Forces across the world.
-She moved to the Ministry of Defence where as well as strategy, policy and finance roles, she worked as Private Secretary to Secretary of State for Defence Geoff Hoon.
-She formulated and communicated the Government agenda on defence, including on operations in Iraq, Afghanistan, and Sierra Leone.
+As Company Commander in the Army Training Regiment, Nicky leads a team of instructors responsible for the induction of recruits into the Army before moving into management and training for all Army Land Forces across the world.
+She worked at the Ministry of Defence where as well as strategy, policy, and finance roles, she worked as Private Secretary to Secretary of State for Defence Geoff Hoon.
+She also formulated and communicated the Government agenda on defence, including on operations in Iraq, Afghanistan, and Sierra Leone.

 JLA Speakers Breakfast